Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 - (I) cannot (unable, unable) to fulfill your request.

-- Understand, now is not the time to ask (apply with such a request).
+- Understand, now is not the time to ask With such a request).

-- I'm sorry, but we (I) cannot (can) fulfill your request.
+- Sorry, but we (I) cannot (can) fulfill your request.

-- I have to forbid (refuse, do not allow).
+– I am forced to prohibit (refuse, not allow).

-Among business people of any rank, it is customary to resolve issues that are especially important for them in a semi-official setting.
-To do this, hunting, fishing, going out into nature are arranged, followed by an invitation to the dacha, to a restaurant, to a sauna.
-In accordance with the situation, speech etiquette also changes, it becomes less official, acquires a relaxed emotionally expressive character.
-But even in such an environment, subordination is observed, a familiar tone of expressions, speech "licentiousness" is not allowed.
+Among business people of any rank it is customary to resolve issues that are especially important to them in a semi-official setting.
+For this purpose, hunting, fishing, outings are organized, followed by an invitation to a dacha, a restaurant, a sauna.
+Speech etiquette also changes in accordance with the situation; it becomes less formal and acquires a relaxed, emotionally expressive character.
+But even in such an environment, subordination is observed, a familiar tone of expression, or speech “looseness” is not allowed.

 An important component of speech etiquette is compliment.
-Tactfully and timely said, it cheers up the addressee, sets him up for a positive attitude towards the opponent.
-A compliment is said at the beginning of a conversation, at a meeting, acquaintance or during a conversation, at parting.
+Said tactfully and at the right time, it lifts the mood of the recipient and sets him up for a positive attitude towards his opponent.
+A compliment is said at the beginning of a conversation, during a meeting, acquaintance, or during a conversation, when parting.
 A compliment is always nice.
-Only an insincere compliment is dangerous, a compliment for the sake of a compliment, an overly enthusiastic compliment.
+Only an insincere compliment, a compliment for the sake of a compliment, an overly enthusiastic compliment are dangerous.

-- You look good (excellent, excellent, excellent, excellent, young).
+– You look good (excellent, wonderful, excellent, magnificent, young).

 – You are (so, very) charming (smart, quick-witted, resourceful, reasonable, practical).